 People all over America love waterfalls.
 The fascination that comes with the rushing water never ceases to delight visitors.
 Gatlinburg is home to some of the most beloved waterfalls in this country.
-While waterfalls make the perfect setting for lovers, anyone who prizes a pristine view of nature will enjoy a trip to these top three Gatlinburg waterfalls.
+While waterfalls make the perfect setting for lovers, anyone who prizes a pristine view of nature will enjoy a trip to these top four Gatlinburg waterfalls.

 This month is a great month to visit Grotto Falls to see the wildflowers.
 The unique feature of this falls is the ability to walk behind it.
 In this area see old growth hemlock forests.
 Be careful for slippery rocks in the vicinity of the falls.
 The hike in takes about 2-3 hours and can be accessed from the Roaring Fork Motor Trail.
 You'll cross several small streams and walk uphill a good part of the way.
 Your reward will be the grand sight of the falls that offer many photo-taking opportunities.